Boetia – Center and Hopewell Township Post Office: 1850 – 1865 Location: 40.611437, -84.570915 on US 127 at the

-Brehm – Liberty Township Post Office: 1890 – 1897 Location: 40.622501, -84.746880 on Wabash Rd along Black Creek between Schaadt Rd and Oregon Rd Remnants: St. Paul’s Lutheran Church and Cemetery at the GPS coordinates, St. Paul’s United Church of Christ Cemetery about 3/4 of a mile south of the GPS coordinates at the intersection of Wabash Rd and Oregon Rd Description: German immigrant John Brehm (1828 – 1907) arrived in the U.S. around 1848 with a fine education and a few years of being a skilled baker.
+Brehm – Liberty Township Post Office: 1890 – 1897 Location: 40.622501, -84.746880 on Wabash Rd along Black Creek between Schaadt Rd and Oregon Rd Remnants: St. Paul’s Lutheran Church and Cemetery at the GPS coordinates, former church building in St. Paul’s Lutheran Cemetery, St. Paul’s United Church of Christ Cemetery about 3/4 of a mile south of the GPS coordinates at the intersection of Wabash Rd and Oregon Rd Description: German immigrant John Brehm (1828 – 1907) arrived in the U.S. around 1848 with a fine education and a few years of being a skilled baker.
 He originally settled in Montgomery County, turned into a self-taught farmer, and had 8 children with his first wife Mary (Lower) Brehm.
 John remarried after Mary passed away and had 3 more children with Margaretha Johanna (Bollenbacher) Brehm (1833 – 1897).
-In 1872 John and Margaretha moved their family to a recently purchased 100-acre farm in Mercer County where many other German immigrants were already living.
+John and Margaretha moved their family to a recently purchased 100-acre farm in Mercer County in 1872 where many other German immigrants were already living.
 A one-room schoolhouse (Liberty Township No. 2) was in the northwest the corner of the intersection of Wabash Rd and Schaadt Rd.
 Philip Kable Sr. (1850 – 1915) was the town’s postmaster and was buried with relatives and other residents in St. Paul’s Lutheran Church Cemetery.
 The congregation formed in 1841 and its first church building was completed in 1850 next to the cemetery.
 It is still standing and has had a nice restoration.
 The Brehms donated land and funds for the present St. Paul’s Evangelical Lutheran Church across the road.
 Its congregation and the church are still active, having celebrated their 175th anniversary in 2016.
-John and Margaretha were buried in St. Paul’s United Church Of Christ Cemetery at the intersection of Wabash Rd and Oregon Rd with many relatives.
+John and Margaretha were buried in St. Paul’s United Church of Christ Cemetery at the intersection of Wabash Rd and Oregon Rd with many relatives.